motorina0/codenvy/DOCS.md

 #### Workspaces
 Currently, Codenvy's workspaces launch a tiny rsync-agent that allows the centralized Codenvy server to backup project source code from within each workspace to the central servers.
 When workspaces are shut off or restarted, the project files are automatically rsync'd back into the workspace. rsync runs at workspace start, stop, and on a scheduler.
 This allows us to preserve the integrity of your source code if the workspace's runtime containers were to have a failure during operation.

 We install rsync into each user's workspace to run as a background service.
 In this version of Codenvy, your user workspaces requires SSH and rsync to be installed in the base image.
+If you are connected to the Internet, we install rsync and SSH automtaically.
+However, if you are doing an offline installation, then your workspace base images need to have this software included.

 Some base images, like ubuntu, support this, but others like alpine, do not.
 If you create custom workspace recipes from Composefiles or Dockerfiles to run within Codenvy, these images must inherit from a base image that has rsync and SSH or you must ensure that these services are installed.
 If you do not have these services installed, the workspace will not start and provide an error to the user that may cause them to scratch their head.

 In the non-container installation version of Codenvy, this requirement does not exist since we install these dependencies onto each host node that is added into the Codenvy cluster.
 We will be working to package up the rsync agent as a container that is deployed outside of your workspace's runtime.
 The container will have the dependencies and then this requirement will be removed.